lf-energy/foundation/project-proposal.md

 - The TAC will determine the appropriate initial stage for the project based on the evidence submitted.
 New projects can apply for admission at Sandbox or Incubating stage via the review process.

-### Additional requirements for projects applying at the Incubating stage
+### Additional requirements for projects applying at the Early Adoption stage

 - Growth plan
 - TODO